Last Updated: December 12, 2019

-WordPress, my blog host, this year introduced information on the country of origin of visitors to LondonJazzCollector site – calculated by page views (“hits”).
-More than half of visitors here arrive from search engine queries, some of them searches like “Zoot Trubshaw Quintet Five Go Mad in Harlem download“.
+WordPress, my blog host, introduced information on the country of origin of visitors to LondonJazzCollector site – calculated by page views.
+Around half of visitors here arrive from search engine queries, some of them searches like “Zoot Trubshaw Quintet Five Go Mad in Harlem download“.
 Naughty, naughty.

 The most frequently visited record pages are those for the Blue Note Label, which like to think are unique on the web, and certain artists – Ornette Coleman and John Coltrane always figure prominently, then its a thousand different things.
 Great!